bentekku/popcornBuckt-reactjs/README.md

 ## Features

 - Search for movies and TV shows by title.
-- View details such as title, year, plot, and poster image.
+- View details such as title, year, type, and poster image.
 - Responsive design for a seamless experience on various devices.

 ## Installation